raiden-network/raiden-services/adr/003-mediation-fees.md

 where `IP` is the "Imbalance Penalty" function and `C_before/after` are the channel capacities before and after the payment.
 The channel capacity is the node's free capacity as reported to the PFS with the UpdatePFS messages.

-The IP function is a function that describes how much a node is willing to pay to move away from an undesirable channel capacity.
+The IP function is a function that describes how much a node is willing to pay (in absolute values/wad) to move away from an undesirable channel capacity.
 If a node prefers to have a channel capacity of 5 while the total capacity of that channel is 10 (so that it could mediate up to 5 tokens in both directions) the IP function might look like

 ```
 IP